prince916/Face-Recognition-App/README.md

 # This is an AI,ML and Pattern Recognition based projects

-# I prepared this project using React.js
+# I prepared this project using React.js for Frontend part..

 # Getting Started with Create React App